 Since 2011 Clive Walker,¬†Emeritus Professor of Criminal Justice Studies at the School of Law, University of Leeds, has served as Special Adviser (and then Senior Special Adviser) to the Independent Reviewer.
 In that capacity, he produces regular bulletins of reading matter relevant to the Independent Reviewer‚Äôs functions, and may also assist on specific projects.
 Professor Walker is one of the foremost experts on anti-terrorism law.
-His current books include¬†Terrorism and the Law (Oxford University Press, 2011), Blackstone’s Guide to the Anti-Terrorism Legislation (Blackstone, 2014) and Routledge Handbook of Law and Terrorism (Routledge, 2015), to which I contributed a short Preface.
+His current books include¬†Terrorism and the Law (Oxford University Press, 2011), Blackstone’s Guide to the Anti-Terrorism Legislation (Blackstone, 2014) and Routledge Handbook of Law and Terrorism (Routledge, 2015).

 5. What the Independent Reviewer does not do

 Though I am always grateful for contact with members of the public who have something to say that is relevant to my tasks, I cannot investigate or provide redress in respect of particular incidents.

 The Independent Reviewer‚Äôs responsibilities in relation to terrorism extend to Northern Ireland: but public order matters under the Justice and Security (Northern Ireland) Act 2007 are the responsibility of a separate Northern Ireland Reviewer.¬†¬†Robert¬†Whalley CB performed that¬†role until January 2014, and¬†was succeeded from 1 February 2014 by David Seymour CB, and from 2021 by Professor Marie Breen-Smyth.